fntsrlike/slack-irc-syncbot/README.md

 - `server`: IRC server, default is `irc.freenode.com`
 - `icon_url`: Default ICON for messages from IRC to Slack by url.
 48*48 size is better
 - `icon_emoji`: As icon_url but by emoji code.
 It will override by icon_url
+- `serverPort`: The port of web application to get post request from slack. default is 80

 ### Flags
 - `silent`: Set true to stop IRC bot from speaking into the channel